CRC – History

 A Vision for Equity and Inclusion

-Today, the challenge of achieving inclusivity and equity continues.
-Our diverse collection of families presents different recreation and fitness needs, and although Oak Park enjoys many park district services and amenities—including two outdoor pools, parks, an ice rink, a gymnastic center, tennis courts and nearly 3,000 programs—local residents lack access to a gymnasium, fitness facility, an indoor walking track, or a multi-generational community center that serves families and individuals including our growing senior population.
+Our diverse collection of families presented different recreation and fitness needs, and although Oak Park enjoyed many park district services and amenities—including two outdoor pools, parks, an ice rink, a gymnastic center, tennis courts, and nearly 3,000 programs—local residents lacked access to a gymnasium, fitness facility, an indoor walking track, or a multi-generational community center that served families and individuals including the growing senior population.

-Based on public engagement through community surveys and the 2016 feasibility study, we believe the construction of a Community Recreation Center will meet the diverse needs of residents of all ages, abilities, backgrounds, and economic status.
-As its currently envisioned, the Community Recreation Center will offer our community:
+Based on public engagement through community surveys and the 2016 feasibility study, we believed the construction of a Community Recreation Center would meet the diverse needs of residents of all ages, abilities, backgrounds, and economic statuses.
+The Community Recreation Center was designed to offer our community:

 • A safe place for youth of all ages to go immediately after school